pavan-mg/pavan-mg.github.io/README.md

 DDR Eye Health Classifier Tool

-*   Built Algorithms to map the relation of Vref and CDC of DDR PHY into 2D Array Data called DDR Eye Plot for enabled DDR Frequencies and Read/Write operations on DDR Sub\_System of a referenced Chipset.
+*   Built Algorithms to map the relation of Vref and CDC of DDR PHY into 2D Array Data called DDR Eye Plot for enabled DDR Frequencies and Read/Write operations on the DDR Sub System of a referenced Chipset.
 *   Generated Synthetic data that mimicked the Eye Plot data from scratch to get Eye Plot samples of Specific Classes from it.
 *   Developed a Multiclass Learning Model using CNN from the data generated, and built a framework for getting the summary of belonging class and feature parameters of Eye Plot on Test SoCs.
 *   Received a Pre-Placement Offer.